jordan2lee/cell-dissociation/README.md

 </details>

-# 2. PREPROCESSING BULK RNA-SEQ WORKFLOW
+# 2. PREPROCESSING BULK RNA-SEQ ANALYSIS

 **PURPOSE: to take raw sequencing reads and convert to a gene count matrix**